 Partners in Animal Care & Compassion

 We are a group of former Peninsula Humane Society (PHS) volunteers and animal rescue advocates who have over 40 years combined experience in animal welfare.

 Having worked extensively with the animals coming into San Mateo County's Coyote Point shelter, we have witnessed first hand the shortcomings of an outdated animal warehousing model.

-PACC Board Members successfully encouraged the county to open the San Mateo County Animal Care, Control & Sheltering Services Contract for bid in preparation for the current contract ending in 2021 - something that has not been done for 69 years!
+PACC Board Members successfully encouraged the county to open the San Mateo County Animal Care & Control Contract for bid in preparation for the current contract ending in 2021 - something that has not been done for 69 years!